 Tuning Forks™, although a simple tool, solve a complex problem.
 Archers and coaches can now set the alignment of their bows clearly and easily, reducing perception errors and helping them gain confidence in their equipment.
 This can lead to greater shot predictability and accuracy.
 At the culmination of five years of work and nearly 30 iterations, Keith achieved the goal he once only dreamed of.

-Keith is happy he chose Xometry for Injection Molding.
+Keith is happy he chose Xometry for injection molding.
 Knowing the mold is his to keep for its lifetime and that he can scale up production in the future gives him peace of mind.
 Keith plans to use the mold for its full lifetime of 5,000 parts and is on track to do so, with Tuning Fork requests from more customers and interest from major archery suppliers and stores.
-He says:

 Five major prototypes spanning 2013 to 2018.
 Image courtesy of Earlyhuman, LLC.